Best wine bars in Brighton and Hove

-Ask any wine aficionado in Brighton where they like to drink, and we’re 94% sure that Ten Green Bottles will get a mention.
-True, they are smack bang in the centre of town (Jubilee Street) making it the perfect spot for an post-work vino or aperitif before dinner, but we’ve got a sneaking suspicion it may also be because they are so bloomin’ knowledgeable about wine!
+Ask any wine aficionado in Brighton where they like to drink and Ten Green Bottles will surely get a mention.
+True, they are smack bang in the centre of town (Jubilee Street) making it the perfect spot for a post-work vino or aperitif before dinner, but we’ve got a sneaking suspicion it may also be because they are so bloomin’ knowledgeable about wine!

 The staff run regular wine tastings, from private to big groups and all the wines sold in the shop are available to drink off the shelf with a small corkage fee.
 This allows you to go off-piste from the wine list (which is however excellent) and try something completely out of your normal drinking comfort zone.
 Bar snacks range from Spanish charcuterie to British cheese boards, with a smattering of fresh bread and olives to line your stomach.

 Plateau is a lively bar and French restaurant in the heart of Brighton’s Lanes.
 The owners have created a relaxing ambience with an unusual list of naturally produced wines and modern European sharing plates.

 Their background is heavily steeped in wine, both having worked in plenty of high-end establishments both in London and Brighton and they are fastidious about what goes on their wine list, favouring organic, biodynamic & above all natural wines.
 Sit at the bar and work your way through a selection of their (twenty) wines by the glass soaked up with a few of the small plates – perfect for a chilled night out!